FronTendency/Gallery_for_cardputerADV/README.md

 ```
 SD Card Root
 └── 📁 Pictures
+    ├── 📁 Summer_2025
-    ├── photo1.jpg
+    │   ├── photo1.jpg
+    │   └── photo2.jpg
+    └── 📁 Wallpapers
-    └── summer2009.jpg
+        └── cat.png
 ```
 > **ℹ️ Test Images:**
 > In the **Releases** section, you can find a `Picture.zip` archive with sample images.
-> Just extract its contents into your `/Pictures` folder to quickly test the app.
+> Put your images inside the subfolders, not directly in the root /Pictures folder.
 ### 2. Launch the App
 - Insert the SD card into your Cardputer.
 - Open the Gallery app and start viewing!
+- Use the ' key to select which folder you want to view.

 ## ⌨️ Controls
 ```